arangodb/arangojs/README.md

  * if *policy* is set to `"error"` or not set, the replacement will fail with an error.

 The *documentHandle* can be either the `_id` or the `_key` of a document in the collection.

+For more information on the *opts* object, see [the HTTP API documentation for working with documents](https://docs.arangodb.com/HttpDocument/WorkingWithDocuments.html).

 #### collection.update(documentHandle, data, [opts,] callback)